domas-sem/domas-sem/README.md

 - Excel for structured analysis and reporting
 - ETL and data preparation workflows

+  ## How I use AI in my learning

+I actively integrate AI tools into my learning and portfolio building process.
+I treat AI as a partner for learning process, code review, documentation, and structuring projects – not as a replacement for my own work.
+This also helps me practice writing clear, focused prompts and iterating on solutions, which I see as an important skill for modern data analysts.

 ## Current focus

-Right now I am publishing my portfolio projects and continuing to build new ones.
+Right now I am publishing my portfolio projects and continuing to build new ones, using AI tools to refine code, documentation, and project structure while still writing and understanding all the analysis myself.

 - Starting with Python and SQL practice work from my CodeAcademy Data Analytics course.
 - EuroLeague Basketball Analytics dashboard built with Power BI, DAX, and Power Query, covering 10 seasons of data.